Social Contribution Activities

 1. Verification of the Social Contribution Activity Cost Over One Year The activity cost is verified by type and format of activity.

 2. Verification with KPIs The effect of the initiatives is measured numerically by using our established key performance indicators (KPIs).
-For example, we conduct "shopping support" services to assist seniors (Online convenience store / supermarket, mobile store service, etc.) and the effect of these activities is verified by using the number of stores involved, the number of operational vehicles, the amount of sales, and other metrics as KPIs.
+For example, we conduct "shopping support" services to assist seniors (Online convenience store, mobile store service, etc.) and the effect of these activities is verified by using the number of stores involved, the number of operational vehicles, the amount of sales, and other metrics as KPIs.
 In addition to these numbers, we also reflect feedback from service users in our planning for the following fiscal year.

 3. Dialogue with Organizations We Support We confirm the results of activities reported by NPOs and other organizations to which we give financial assistance.
 We verify the effects of activities based on reported information such as the number of beneficiaries and the positive impact on them, as well as direct feedback obtained through dialogue with the assisted organizations.
 We also refer to these reports and feedback when deciding on the next round of recipients and projects that we will assist.